Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 }
 ```

 `DrawDialogBox` draws the dialog box with a transparent color.
-The `DrawCharacter` function is straightforward, it just draws the character's face.
+The `DrawCharacter` function is straightforward; it just draws the character's face.

 The `DrawMessage` function is more interesting.
-It splits the message in words then build a line by adding words in it, keeping the count of the words' characters.
+It splits the message into words then builds a line by adding words to it, keeping count of the words' characters.
 When the line is too long, it adds the line to the list of lines and starts a new line.
 At the end, it must add the line that is currently being built.
-Finally, it draws each line with a vertical separation.
+Finally, it draws each line with vertical separation.

 We can now use our new classes in the `Game1` class.